toolness/calc/CONTRIBUTING-internal.md

 The CALC team uses a loose Scrum framework.
 We have daily phone standups during our two week sprints, for which we do a sprint planning and review and retrospective.

-We use Trello to house our product and release backlogs, as well as to keep track of progress in the current sprint.
+We use a [Trello board](https://trello.com/b/LjXJaVbZ/hourglass) to house our product and release backlogs, as well as to keep track of progress in the current sprint.
 Each sprint has its own list of cards.
 When a card is in progress, it should be moved to the "Working" list.
 After the work is complete (including documentation and automated tests as appropriate), the card